Temporary Visas: Working, studying or visiting for a limited time

 There are three main ways of applying for a Temporary Visa:

 Note: You can apply for some types of visas online.
-For more information, go to www.immigration.govt.nz/new-zealand-visas/apply-for-a-visa.
+For more information, go to immigration.govt.nz/new-zealand-visas.

 When you apply for a Temporary Visa, you’ll need to provide:

-• any other information that you think shows you should be granted the visa.
+- any other information that you think shows you should be granted the visa, including evidence you meet any specific requirements for the visa.

-Immigration New Zealand may want to interview you and, if you’re applying for a Work Visa or Student Visa, require a medical examination.
+Immigration New Zealand may want to interview you and, if you’re applying for a Work Visa, Student Visa, or certain Visitor Visas, require a medical examination.
 You may have to provide a police certificate from your own country, to show that you don’t have a criminal record.

 When you apply, make sure you give Immigration NZ all the information you want it to consider.
-They don’t have to consider anything you give them later (unless you’re responding to negative information that they’ve received about you), although they can consider this other information if they choose to.
+They don’t have to consider anything you give them later if you’re outside New Zealand (unless you’re responding to negative information that they’ve received about you), although they can consider this other information if they choose to.

 Can I apply for another Temporary Visa if I want to stay longer?